ElMehdiBen/Big-Data-101/Nifi/Exercice_1.md

-Here are step-by-step tutorials for creating three practical and engaging Apache NiFi workflows.
+Step-by-step tutorials for creating three practical and engaging Apache NiFi workflows.
 Each is designed to help you learn valuable concepts while building something useful:

 ---